raphagoo/vue-starter/README.md

 Go to http://localhost:8081 in your browser.

-Note you can change the port:
+Note you can change the port  (see [devServe.port](https://webpack.js.org/configuration/dev-server/#devserverport) doc):

 * either in the `scripts` section of the `package.json`